Hyperflux: Pruning Reveals Importance: Ablation Studies

 Given the large impact \(\eta_{\omega}\) has on flux, we explore its implications for producing an optimal pruning setup for Hyperflux.
 We run three experimental setups on ResNet-50 CIFAR-10 similar to the ones before.
 For each one of them, we select a starting learning rate, which is then decayed during training to \(0.0001\) to ensure convergence.
 For this setup, we run experiments using \(\eta_\omega = {0.1, 0.01, 0.0001}\).
 We analyze the results from the perspective of accuracy after pruning, noise, regrowth, and final accuracy.
 We find that the third setup is the most effective for Hyperflux.

-We observe that each of the four studied aspects has a relationship with the learning rate.
-The noise is increased as initial learning rate increases, accuracy at the end of pruning is decreased the most for low learning rates and the highest for large learning rates.
-We obtain the highest final accuracy for higher learning rates and the regrowth phase is diminished the higher the learning rate.
-These relationships hold and can be easily seen in Figure~\ref{fig:appendix_lr_for_training}.
+Each of the four aspects studied is affected by the learning rate.
+Noise during pruning grows with the initial learning rate.
+Accuracy at the end of pruning is lowest for small learning rates and highest for large ones.
+Final accuracy is also highest for larger learning rates.
+Conversely, the extent of regrowth decreases as the learning rate grows.
+These trends are visible in Figure~\ref{fig:appendix_lr_for_training}.